 12.4.
 Confidentiality.
-Neither Party shall disclose the terms of any Transaction to a third party (other than the employees, lenders, counsel or accountants of the Party and its Affiliates or prospective purchasers, directly or indirectly, of a Party or all or substantially all of a Party’s assets or of any rights under this Agreement, provided such Persons shall have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule.
-Each Party shall notify the other Party of any proceeding of which it is aware which may result in disclosure of the terms of any Transaction (other than as permitted hereunder) and use reasonable efforts to prevent or limit the disclosure.
+Neither Party shall disclose the terms of any Transaction to a third party (other than the employees, lenders, counsel or accountants of the Party and its Affiliates or prospective purchasers, directly or indirectly, of a Party or prospective purchasers of all or substantially all of a Party’s assets or of any rights under this Agreement, provided such Persons shall have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule.
+Each Party shall notify the other Party (unless such notice is prohibited by law) of any proceeding of which it is aware which may result in disclosure of the terms of any Transaction (other than as permitted hereunder) so that the other Party may use reasonable efforts to prevent or limit the disclosure.
 The provisions of this Master Agreement, other than the terms of any Transaction, are not subject to this confidentiality obligation.
 The Parties shall be entitled to all remedies available at law or in equity (and the Parties acknowledge for these purposes that monetary damages may not provide an adequate remedy) to enforce, or seek relief in connection with this confidentiality obligation; provided that all monetary damages shall be limited in accordance with Section 9.

 12.5.
 Governing Law.
 THIS AGREEMENT AND EACH TRANSACTION (EXCEPT TO THE EXTENT OTHERWISE PROVIDED IN A CONFIRMATION) AND THE RIGHTS AND DUTIES OF THE PARTIES ARISING HEREFROM AND THEREFROM SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW YORK, WITHOUT GIVING EFFECT TO PRINCIPLES OF CONFLICTS OF LAWS.
 IT IS AGREED THAT EACH TRANSACTION SHALL BE ENFORCEABLE AS A “QUALIFIED FINANCIAL CONTRACT” WITHIN THE MEANING OF NEW YORK GENERAL OBLIGATIONS LAW § 5-701(b).

 12.6.
 Entire Agreement; Amendments; Joint Work Product.
-This Agreement and any Annexes and Exhibits hereto are a part hereof, and each Transaction, including any Confirmation, the written text of any recorded telephonic communications or electronically exchanged communications forming a binding agreement in respect of a Transaction, constitute the entire agreement between the Parties relating to the subject matter contemplated by this Agreement, and supersede any prior or contemporaneous agreements or representations affecting the same subject matter.
+This Master Agreement and any Annexes and Exhibits hereto are a part hereof, and each Transaction, including any Confirmation, the written text of any recorded telephonic communications or electronically exchanged communications forming a binding agreement in respect of a Transaction, constitute the entire agreement between the Parties relating to the subject matter contemplated by this Agreement, and supersede any prior or contemporaneous agreements or representations affecting the same subject matter.
 Except for any matters which, in accordance with the express provisions of this Agreement, may be resolved by verbal agreement between the Parties, no amendment, modification or change to this Agreement or any Transaction shall be enforceable unless reduced to a writing and executed by the Party against whom such amendment, modification or change is sought to be enforced and unless specifically referencing this Agreement and the relevant Transaction.
 This Agreement is the joint work product of the Parties and has been negotiated by the Parties and their respective counsel and shall be fairly interpreted in accordance with its terms and, in the event of any ambiguities, no inferences shall be drawn against either Party.